yusuke85/javascript-module-2-todo-workshop/README.md

   - [Session Storage](#session-storage)
   - [Todo App Local Storage Implementation](#todo-app-local-storage-implementation)
 ## Part-1 JavaScript in the browser
 JavaScript is a language that can run in different environments.
-The first weeks of the JavaScript module, we have been working on a black screen which is **NodeJS**.
-NodeJS is a runtime environment, and has access to some specific resources such as file system/hard drive, network etc. But JavaScript is not meant to run only in the NodeJS environment using `console.log`.
+The first weeks of the JavaScript module, we have been working in the terminal.
+This works through **Node.js**.
+Node.js is a runtime environment that has access to some specific resources such as file system/hard drive, network etc. But JavaScript is not meant to run only in the Node.js environment using `console.log`.
 It is meant to make webpages dynamic.
 Lots of websites are powered by JavaScript today, and some (like Facebook) cannot function at all without it because it is so important for the look and feel of the website.

 Today we will learn how to combine all this JavaScript knowledge with HTML and CSS in a browser.
 With user actions we will be changing elements dynamically.
 #### By the end of this section students should be able to:
 - Differentiate between Node.js and the browser
-- Define what the DOM is and what it does
+- Define what the Document Object Model (DOM) is and what it does
 - Use query selectors to retrieve elements from the DOM
-- Use event listeners to respond to events that happen on the DOM
+- Use event listeners to respond to events that happen in the DOM
-- Create DOM elements using JavaScript and add them to the DOM
+- Create DOM elements using JavaScript and add these to the DOM
 - Manipulate DOM elements using JavaScript to change their properties
 ### Node.js vs Browser
 Both the browser and Node.js use JavaScript as their programming language.

-Building apps that run in the browser is a completely different thing than building a Node.js application.

-Despite the fact that it's always JavaScript, there are some key differences that make the experience radically different.
+But building apps that run in the browser is a completely different thing from building a Node.js application.
+Despite the fact that both useJavaScript, there are some key differences.

-1. **Full user-level system access.** This is one of the most exciting things about NodeJS.
+1. **Full user-level system access.** This is one of the most exciting things about Node.js.
 Unlike the browser where Javascript runs in **an isolated environment in which potentially unsafe software code can execute** without affecting network resources or local applications.
 Whereas NodeJS has full access to the system like any other computer application.
 This means you can read and write directly to/from the file system/ hard drive, have unrestricted access to the network, can execute software and more.
 This means writing full desktop software is possible with node.js even including a UI (user interface) through modules like electron.
 &nbsp;
-2. Both NodeJS and Browser have some things in common such as `console.log()`.
-But in the browser, most of the time what you will be doing is interacting with the **DOM** which does not exist in NodeJS.
+2. Node.js and the browser have some things in common, for example `console.log()`.
+But in the browser, most of the time you will be interacting with the **DOM** (Document Object Model) which does not exist in Node.js.
 ### The DOM
-Your webpages are made up of a bunch of HTML elements, nested within each other (parents and children).
-But JavaScript doesn't know about any of that.
-Thankfully, in JavaScript we have access to this "DOM" object (Document Object Model) which is actually a representation of our webpage that JavaScript can work with.
+Your webpages are made up of a bunch of HTML elements, nested within each other (parent and children elements), but that has nothing to do with JavaScript.
+In JavaScript, we have access to the Document Object Model (usually called DOM) that is actually a representation of our webpage that JavaScript can work with.

-Here is an example of how the DOM might look like:
+Here is an example of a DOM:

 ```html
 <!doctype html>